Chuong06101997/Customer-Churn-Prediction/README.md

 * Evaluation of customer value (e.g., revenue contribution, lifetime value)
 * Decision-making support on:
   >Whether to retain a customer
-  > How much to invest in retention efforts
+  >How much to invest in retention efforts

+## 4. Key Insight
+Not all churn events have the same impact:
+Losing a high-value customer results in significant revenue loss Losing a low-value customer may have minimal impact Retaining a low-value or unprofitable customer may lead to unnecessary costs
+Therefore:
+>The goal is not to minimize churn, but to optimize retention decisions for maximum business value.